Denzil77777/TDPECV/README.md

 ## Methods / Notes: For those who have an AWS Account.
 How to install VScode

 I am very comfortable in using VSCode.
-I am confident each one of you have your own editors.
+Though I am confident each one of you have your own editors, I suggest you may please use Microsoft VSCode for this Project!

 https://code.visualstudio.com/downloadSelect Windows and download.VSCodeUserSetup-x64-1.104.0.exeOne downloaded and saved, you shall see https://code.visualstudio.com/docs/?dv=win64user.The above link explains how to install and configure Visual Code.
 I would suggest reading and understanding, if you are a first timer, or a novice.On the other hand, locate the folder into which you have downloaded VSCode.Right click on VSCodeUserSetup-x64-1.104.0.ex, Run As Administrator.Once installed, you may see a Visual Code Studio icon on your desktop, click and you should see VSCode (Please see attached image )